Silly Simon Says Codes (June 2023)

 Why are my Silly Simon Says codes not working?

-Codes expire quickly, so make sure you are using a valid one.
+Silly Simon Says Codes expire quickly, so make sure you use a valid one.
 There could also be a case of spelling or punctuation mistakes, so it’s better to copy it directly from here rather than typing.
-If there is a capitalization in the code, do not change it, as codes are case-sensitive.
+If there is a capitalization in the code, do not change it, as Silly Simon Says codes are case-sensitive.

 How can you get more Silly Simon Says rewards?

 You’ll get 15 to 45 random free coins each time you play a new mini-game.
-Since a plethora of mini-games are available, and developers keep adding new ones, you ought to rack up a lot of free coins.
+Since many mini-games are available, and developers keep adding new ones, you should rack up many free coins.
 However, the best way to earn rewards is through playing ranked games and winning as much as possible.

 What is Silly Simon Says?